ChaoticWeaponry/AD5M_HardwareReplacement/Toolhead/readme.md

 **Toolhead Harness:**
 I intentionally made my harness long so I could shorten later.
 My harness was a little over 1 meter long when completed.
-It will be 2x 18gauge power wires and 2x 24 gauge CAN wires.
+It will be 2x 18 gauge power wires and 2x 24 gauge CAN wires.
 Make sure you twist the 24 gauge wires to avoid interference.
 I used a braided PET sleeve to cover and protect the wires from chafing.
 Heat shrink over the end of the sleeving near the toolhead connector (where the clamp is).

 **Toolhead Assembly Order:**